 - Lean the motorcycle on the side stand.

 - Shift gear to neutral.

 - Push the chain upward at a distance 1 from the chain sliding guard and determine the chain tension 3.

 The upper chain section © must be taut.

-Chain wear is not always even, so you should repeat this measurement at different chain positions.
+Chain wear is not always even.
+Repeat this measurement at different chain positions.

 Chain tension 5 mm (0.2 in) Distance to chain sliding guard 30 mm (1.18 in)